 Where To Play

-The on-line casino industry has become highly regulated in recent years, making it much easier to find a reputable place to play.
-Unscrupulous casinos and games do still exist of course, but as long as you do a little research before depositing your money, you can be fairly sure of finding a fair game.
+The online casino industry has become highly regulated recently, making it much easier to find a reputable place to play.
+Unscrupulous casinos and games do still exist, of course, but as long as you do a little research before depositing your money, you can be fairly sure of finding a fair game.